Learning 3D Hypersonic Flow with Physics-Enhanced Neural Fields: A Case Study on the Orion Reentry Capsule: Quantitative results and aerothermodynamic analysis

 Each full-field prediction (pressure, temperature, and all velocity components) takes less than 5 seconds on a single node with 8 H100 GPUs, parallelized with a batch size of 2,097,152 per GPU, or approximately 37 seconds when run serially on a single H100.
-Prediction time can be reduced further through increased parallelization (e.g., to under 3 seconds using two nodes) or using optimized CUDA kernels which we do not explore here.
+Training each model takes approximately 50 minutes per node.
+Prediction time can be reduced further through increased parallelization (e.g., to under 3 seconds using two nodes) or using optimized CUDA kernels, which we do not explore here.
 This contrasts with 130 hours of wall time using traditional CFD (Section~\ref{sec:CFD Data Generation}).
-That is, a 93,600x speedup when using an H100 node, and a 156,000x when using two.
+That is, a $93,600 \times$ speedup when using an H100 node, and a $156,000 \times$ when using two.